JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 libraryPaths = /opt/local/lib /usr/local/opt/curl/lib
 ```

-When given the above snippet the `cinterop` tool will search `libfoo.a` in `/opt/local/lib` and `/usr/local/opt/curl/lib`,
+When given the above snippet, the `cinterop` tool searches `libfoo.a` in `/opt/local/lib` and `/usr/local/opt/curl/lib`,
-and if it is found include the library binary into `klib`.
+and if found, includes the library binary in the `klib`.

-When using such `klib` in your program, the library is linked automatically.
+When using a `klib` like this in your program, the library is linked automatically.

 ### Configure enums generation

 Use the `strictEnums` property to generate enums as Kotlin enums or `nonStrictEnums` to generate them as integral
-values .
-If the enum is not included into any of these lists, then it is generated according to the heuristics.
+values.
+If an enum is not included in either of these lists, it is generated based on heuristics.

 ### Set up string conversion